srobo/tools/docs/finance/budgeting.inc.rst

 cost
     The cost of the item, including delivery and VAT.
-Ideally you should find a supplier that we can use, and use their normal price for the number we need
-    - don't expect that we'll be able to order the item on the special deal you've found (but do mention that this is possible in the description).
+Ideally you should find a supplier that we can use, and use their normal price for the number we need—don't expect that we'll be able to order the item on the special deal you've found (but do mention that this is possible in the description).

 description
     Detailed description of:

     - The item, including a part code.
     - Why we need it.
     - How you reached the cost you've assigned.
 You should include links to the